ryanbressler/CloudForest/README.md

    -contrastall=false: Include a shuffled artificial contrast copy of every feature.
    -nContrasts=0: The number of randomized artificial contrast features to include in the feature matrix.
    -shuffleRE="": A regular expression to identify features that should be shuffled.
-   -vet=false: Vet potential splitters by comparison to best split of randomized data.
+   -vet=false: Penalize potential splitter impurity decrease by subtracting the best split of a permuted target.
  ```